SafiOnWeb/slate/README.md

 A better version of slate.
+Web app.